 People with disabilities are at risk of poverty their able – bodied counterparts as their physical health restricts them from seeking employment and if they do obtain employment, it would be low skilled and low paid.
 Oppenheim and Harker (1996) estimated that 47% of disabled were living in poverty in the 1980s.
 They also argue that higher rates of poverty among disabled people were partly due to social exclusion and discrimination because of the hostile attitudes held in the minds of the able-bodied and the stigma held in mainstream society, where they are labelled as “abnormal”.
 Alcock (1997) points out that disabled people are more likely to suffer from social exclusion and material poverty than able-bodied, thus increasing levels of depression and low self-esteem.

 Disabled people have higher spending costs on items such as heating, adaptable aids, transport and heating than most people.
 46% of disabled people lived in the poorest conditions in 1985 and reduced down to 38% in 1996 and 1997.
 The disability living allowance is designed to prevent financial hardships in disabled people and provided incentives, such as skills training and work preparation enabling them to seek employment.
 However, it can be criticised for ignoring that people can overcome their overcome with the right support and help from charities and governmental programmes specialising in disabilities.
 Another criticism of disability as it tends to concentrate on physical immobility and not those who are suffer specific learning disabilities, such as Dyslexia, ADHD, Dyspraxia and Asperger’s Syndrome.
-Thirdly, mental health is ignored as those who live with conditions particularly, bipolar disorder and schizophrenia are prone to prejudice and discrimination as the hostility held in society views them “crazy” or “mentally abnormal”.
-Thus excerabates their chances of entering the labour market and mainstream society.
+Thirdly, mental health is ignored as those who live with conditions particularly, bipolar disorder and schizophrenia are prone to prejudice and discrimination as the hostility held in society unconsciously views them “crazy” or “mentally abnormal”.
+Thus excerabates their chances of entering the labour market and integrate to mainstream society.

 Those who are from Black and Ethnic minority backgrounds are twice at risk of experiencing poverty than their white counterparts.
 Racial discrimination is obviously seen as the core root of poverty and unemployment.
 Institutional racism in education is a major problem in contemporary society as teachers hold subconscious negative racial stereotypes and lack understanding in cultural diversity and direction in schools, which result in low education attainment and poor academic performance within black and ethnic minoritity groups, provoking them to drop out.
 This eventually leads to a restriction of job opportunities and therefore, subject them to be permanently trapped in the cycle of deprivation.
 Thus, engage in criminal activities, such as drug dealing, theft, fraud and robberies against their white counterparts to express deep-rooted feelings of resentment.